Import food and drink from the EU to Great Britain

 Read more about importing food and drink under the Border Target Operating Model.

-This guidance applies to goods imported for commercial purposes by post or courier.
-Contact your post or courier service for more information about the process.
+The guidance on this page also applies to goods imported for commercial purposes by post or courier.
+Contact your post or courier service to find out if they offer an import service for commercial imports, and to get more information about the process.

 ‘Food and drink’ in this guidance specifically means food and drink products of animal origin for human consumption (POAO).
 Examples include: